 Search old newspapers and court records.
 You’d be surprised what they used to print in local papers a hundred years ago, things that now would be considered violations of privacy.
-There might have been an incident or a crime committed which caused your ancestor to be committed.
+There might have been an incident or a crime which caused your ancestor to be committed.
 If a probate court order was required for committal, there might also be an announcement of the hearing or a report in the local newspaper.
-The article on the left was found, for free, on the Library of Congress newspaper site, Chronicling America.
+The article on the right was found, for free, on the Library of Congress newspaper site, Chronicling America.

 Search local probate court records for your ancestor.
 I recommend contacting a local history librarian at the public library or a historical society in the area first.
 They will likely know the ins and outs of searching and requesting courthouse records.
 What they know may save you time and frustration.

 Researching the hospital where your ancestor was committed might give you some idea of what their lives were like in an insane asylum.
 As an official of a government agency, the Superintendent of a state hospital was likely to be required to publish annual reports.

 In my family’s case, Norwich State Hospital for the Insane published biennial reports that contained information such as patient statistics and plans for future construction.
 Of course, I took these reports with a grain of salt.
 The reports were all about trying to make the hospital look good to the Governor and the public.
 I suspect that they left out any instances of abuse or accidents involving the patients.
 Still, you might learn something about the facilities and services available to your ancestor.